-This topic shows how to evaluate your design requirements in the Sensitivity Analysis tool.
+This topic shows how to evaluate your design requirements in the Sensitivity Analyzer.
 After you generate values for your parameter set and specify design requirements, you can evaluate your design requirements (cost function) at each sample of parameter values in your parameter set.

 To evaluate the design requirements: